 But I digress.
 Back to parody.
 Start brainstorming a scene that everyone knows.
 An obscure scene won’t get a laugh.
 Since your parody will not have the production value of the original so you will have make yours funny.
 Give it a twist or a double entendre that was not in the original.
 Play with the idea.

 Look into the legal distinction between parody and satire.
-While a parody can be provide an exemption from the copyright law, you could still be sued or have YouTube remove your video.
+While a parody can provide an exemption from the copyright law, you could still be sued or have YouTube remove your video.

 What is parody?